 Who Were Roe and Wade?

-- Norma McCorvey, the plaintiff, took on the alias, "Jane Roe" to protect her real identity (McCorvey actually remained anonymous until the 1990s).
-The case was originally filed on Roe’s behalf, but it turned into a class-action suit, so that McCorvey would represent, not just herself, but all pregnant women.
+- Norma McCorvey, the plaintiff, took on the alias, "Jane Roe" to protect her real identity (McCorvey actually remained anonymous until the 1980s).
+The case was originally filed on Roe’s behalf (who was 6 months pregnant at the time), but it turned into a class-action suit, so that McCorvey would represent, not just herself, but all pregnant women.

 - The defendant was Henry B. Wade, the district attorney of Dallas County, Texas.